Probate Advance: Get Your Inheritance in 48 Hours

 Waiting months or years for probate to settle?
-CSF advances $5,000 to $250,000 of your inheritance now, with no monthly payments, you never pay out of pocket.
+CSF provides inheritance advances from $5,000 to $250,000 with no credit check, no monthly payments, and no out-of-pocket cost.
 Repayment comes from the estate, not from you.

 How the Process Works